 The bad: too much down-time and repetition in the week's activities and lots of bickering.
 Barrett's Reversor and his and the others' theories on psychic phenomena bore me silly and aren't scary at all.
 That "somber and bleak tone" becomes humorlessness; the book isn't really any fun in that "gotta keep turning the pages" way I like my vintage horror fiction.
 And the characters are virtually sympathy-free: Barrett's imperious, Florence a whiner, Fischer's generally out of sorts, and Edith's... well, her name's Edith, you can figure it out.

 1999 cover artThe ugly: mostly the graphic sexual assaults, all originating in the rampant orgies of sex and death that were the norm during Belasco's reign in the house.
-One attack, on Florence, is quite lurid... and ridiculous!
+One attack, on Florence, is lurid and somewhat ridiculous in its over-the-topness.
 Overall it's pretty baldly obvious that Matheson took The Haunting of Hill House and made it faster, cruder, meaner - but a lot shallower too, stuck in its '70s vibe of psychic/paranormal BS, which is my least favorite kind of horror fiction.
 The author bio states that Matheson is "a man who knows of what he writes, he is a long student of ESP and related psychic phenomena."
 Big whoop, honestly.
 Maybe in the stoned '70s that carried some cred, but not today.
 You might want to stop by Hell House for a visit, there's some really funky stuff going on there you'd like, but if you wanted to skip this tour and spend more quality time with, say, I Am Legend, I wouldn't blame you.